icopy-site/awesome/docs/awesome/awesome-java.md

 - [SCXML](http://commons.apache.org/proper/commons-scxml) - An implementation of the State Chart XML specification aimed at creating and maintaining a Java SCXML engine.
 - [Validator](http://commons.apache.org/proper/commons-validator) - Framework to define validators and validation rules in an xml file.
 - [VFS](http://commons.apache.org/proper/commons-vfs) - Virtual File System component for treating files, FTP, SMB, ZIP and such like as a single logical file system.
-- [Weaver](http://commons.apache.org/proper/commons-https://github.com/akullpp/awesome-java/blob/master/weaver) - Provides an easy way to enhance (https://github.com/akullpp/awesome-java/blob/master/weave) compiled bytecode.
+- [Weaver](http://commons.apache.org/proper/commons-weaver) - Provides an easy way to enhance (weave) compiled bytecode.

 #### Other